What To Do

-The main attractions in Mozambique are the fabulous beaches with wonderful scuba diving, swimming, fishing and sailing available.There is a wide abundance of reef fish; Surgeon, Moorish Idols, Parrot, Angel and Butterfly fish to name but a few.
-Giant Turtles, Game fish and Devil rays are regularly seen and for the lucky few the elusive Dugong.
+The main attraction in Mozambique is the coast, islands and marine life.
+There is wonderful scuba diving, swimming, fishing and sailing available.There is a wide abundance of reef fish, as well as turtles, rays, dolphins, whales (seasonal) and for the lucky few the elusive Dugong.
 The coral reefs are generally close to the shore and in very good unspoilt condition.
 The water is crystal clear and the water very warm making it the perfect location for diving.

 Accommodation ranges from small boutique hotels and rustic beach resorts to luxury island escapes, with a wide variety of activities available.
-Barefoot luxury is a common term used as a lot of the resorts are eco-friendly and using traditional methods for building and operating.
+Barefoot luxury is a common term used as a lot of the resorts are eco-friendly, using traditional methods for building and operating.
 Beach lodges do tend to be pretty rustic so if you're after 5 star luxury you may be better off in Mauritius.

 Pemba is renowned as being a fantastic destination for scuba diving enthusiasts as it is home to a wonderfully pristine coral reef which is easily accessible.
-Pemba is a popular holiday spot already for upper-middle class Mozambicans and South Africans and as such as a good range of hotels and restaurants and other facilities.
+Pemba is a popular holiday spot already for Mozambicans and South Africans and as such as a good range of hotels and restaurants and other facilities.
 Pemba is the closest major city and airport for those who wish to visit Quirimbas Islands and Quirimbas National Park.
 To access islands such as Ibo a light aircraft flight is required, whereas Guludo, north of Pemba can be reached by vehicle along the mainland coast. (*Please note FCO advice January 2019 for this northern sector of the Mozambique coast.*)

 The Quirimbas Islands lie in the Indian Ocean off the northeastern coast.
 The archipelago consists of about 27 islands and was made up of Arab trading posts and small fishing villages.
 Today, many of the islands are uninhabitated.
 The islands are famous for their high-quality diving sites, including spectacular drop-offs, some up to 400 meters.